kyamagu/paperdoll/README.md

 Build
 -----

-The software is designed and tested using Ubuntu 12.04.
+The software is designed and tested using Ubuntu 12.04 LTS.

 The following are the prerequisites for clothing parser.